-1. Being content super stars and blogging and selling their products via blogging about them.
+1. Being content superstars and blogging and selling their products via blogging about them.
 Copy these boss girls and build a contents rich blog on your website covering the latest news and products of your small business.

 3. Outsourcing and leveraging the smarts and knowledge of other professionals who are better than them at the technicalities of running a business online.
-You can hire professionals to build you a WordPress website and improve the search engine optimisation of your WordPress website for free organic traffic.
+You can hire professionals to build you a WordPress website and improve the search engine optimization of your WordPress website for free organic traffic.

-4. Giving extra value to their customers and potential customers in the form of goodies such as subscription discounts, membership coupons and digital guides like ebooks, videos and tutorials to add value to their products and boost their chances of establishing themselves as leading authorities in their industries.
+4. Giving extra value to their customers and potential customers in the form of goodies such as subscription discounts, membership coupons, and digital guides like ebooks, videos and tutorials to add value to their products and boost their chances of establishing themselves as leading authorities in their industries.
 Yeah, do the same and create information products like ebooks and courses that you could sell in addition to your products and increase readers and ultimately customers for your products.

-5. Selling recurring subscriptions like membership sites where members get monthly discounts on their products and access to interesting contents on topics related to their products.
+5. Selling recurring subscriptions like membership sites where members get monthly discounts on their products and access to interesting content on topics related to their products.
 For example, if you are selling glow in the dark vacuum cleaners, don’t just give your customers boring instruction manuals, give them a cleaning hacks lifestyle portal they could access and relate to with relish.
 Hey, some of us really do love to clean!